By Terry Trucco

 Best detail: Philippe Starck’s polished aluminum Hudson desk chair, manufactured by Emeco and for sale at places like Design Within Reach.

-Food and drink: In 2013 the hotel opened its latest incarnation of its restaurant, and this one seems like a keeper.
+2013 the hotel opened its latest incarnation of its restaurant, and this one seems like a keeper.
 Fashioned as a contemporary beer hall/burger joint mashup, Hudson Common features large communal tables outfitted with benches and wildly elaborate refectory armchairs and a casual air.
 Ceilings are high, walls are brick and the place usually rocks, especially evenings when a DJ spins.
 Open from breakfast on.

 Amenities: Free newspapers.
 WiFi ($10 per day).
 In-room massage.
 The workout room is accessible 24 hours.